 As a first port of call, you can raise your case with your local councillor, details for whom you can find at www.wolverhampton.gov.uk/your-council/councillors.
 Stuart is happy to make representations to the Council on behalf of individual constituents and ask them to investigate a case or reconsider an issue.
 While Stuart can provide general advice on local issues and request that your views are considered, he cannot instruct nor influence those who make these decision in Wolverhampton Council.
 There are strict rules which govern how these processes take place so that they can be as independent as possible.

-MPs are unable to intervene in any legal proceedings or contract-related issues, such as private disputes with neighbours or employers, nor help to settle family arguments.
+MPs are not able to intervene in any legal proceedings or contract-related issues, such as private disputes with neighbours or employers, nor help to settle family arguments.
 Stuart and his team can signpost individuals to specific support agencies, such as Citizen’s Advice, Welfare Rights Service, and the national Advisory, Conciliation and Arbitration Service which helps to resolve in-work disputes.

 Where your case involves central government, Stuart has several options available to him: